“Doha’s International Airport is arguably the most architecturally significant terminal complex in the world, as well as being the most luxurious.”

 Skytrax – World’s Best Airport Award (30-40 million passengers per year)

 CG/LA Infrastructure – Strategic Project of the Year

-Number of passengers the airport can accommodate per year
+Number of passengers the airport accommodated in 2016

 5 January 2017

 “HIA Classified as Sixth Airport in the World to Achieve Five-Star Status”